-We are excited to announce our first year of WEB at Churchill Middle School!
+We are excited to announce our second year of WEB at Churchill Middle School!

 WEB is a middle school transition program that welcomes 6th graders and makes them feel comfortable throughout the first year of their middle school experience.

 WEB, an acronym for Welcome Every Bulldog, is built on the belief that students can help other students succeed.
 The WEB middle school transition program at Churchill trains members of the 8th grade class to be WEB Leaders.
 As positive role models, WEB Leaders are motivators, leaders, and teachers who guide 6th graders to discover what it takes to be successful in middle school.

 WEB creates safety and comfort for our new 6th graders.
 While the transition to middle school can be a major event in the life of a young person, very few strategies for support exist in most middle schools.
 WEB was developed in response to the recognized need for a middle school transition program and based on the philosophy of the very successful high school transition program, Link Crew.
 Creating a safe and positive learning environment for all students has become a major priority as many educators are finding that the traditional “fun and games” of teasing each other can often result in dire consequences.
 Additionally, more and more studies are showing that if students have a positive experience in middle school they have greater chances for continued success in high school.

 WEB begins with a fun and energetic Orientation Day that gets 6th graders excited and proud to be attending Churchill.
 It also allows them to begin developing relationships with other students, as well as learn strategies that will contribute to their middle school success.
 WEB continues after orientation providing a variety of follow up activities throughout the year.

 WEB’s goal is to provide a structure in which students make real connections with each other.
 Through this program students learn that people at school care about them and their success.